Exhaustive Series #2: Performance Exhaust Systems

 Which Complete System is Right for your New Aftermarket Exhaust?

 In this article, we will break down the various Exhaust System Types so that you will know which system is best for your vehicle.
 Now that you know a little about what each part does because you took notes reading the Exhaust 101 article already (didn't ya?), let's see where your exhaust overhaul begins.
 Should you install a Cat-Back Exhaust System or an Axle-Back?
 What's the difference between each?
-Read on:
+Read on to find out.

 The TL;DR Quick Answer

 So we, here at Midwest Aftermarket, get asked this question all the time: which complete exhaust system is the best one?
 And the answer really depends on your vehicle and how you drive it.
 Thus, the truth is it all depends on you and what you drive.
 We are going to spend an exhaustive amount of time running through everything from the basics to the most minute bits of minutiae, but if you'd just like the short answer here it goes.
 If money is no object to you and you are looking for the truly best of the best in performance exhaust systems, your choice should be pretty clear whether you read on or no: get a Complete Aftermarket Exhaust System--a Header-Back Exhaust system--as this will involve an upgrade to every aspect of your exhaust from the Headers all the way back to your Tailpipe, giving you the best possible boost to performance and fuel economy, the note or growl you crave, all while minimizing your backpressure.
 But that really just covers the obvious, right?
 What specific system you choose or what Downpipe diameter is really the right size is much more complex than that.
 It is a no brainer to say replace the whole damn thing also, but what if you can't afford to do it all in one go?
 Don't worry.
 We will discuss all your options with handy pictures in this Exhaustive article.

 Some Additional Piping Not Shown (Also, obviously, not to scale--tee-hee)